tc39/proposal-observable/EventTargetObservable.md

 * it can concurrently respond to sub changes, navigation events, and image loads.
 * memory leaks associated with retained handlers have been eliminated by relying on `EventTarget`s ability to send multiple events to a single subscription.

-Regrettably this solution is also complex, because it relies on mutable state for concurrency coordination.
-Note that the developer must take explicit steps to avoid responding to notifications which are no longer relevant.
+However this solution is also complex, because it relies on mutable state to implement the "Switch Latest" concurrency coordination.
+To ensure that outdated operations are not executed, shared mutable state is used to track the operation with highest priority.
+Regrettably the lack of support for Promise cancellation forces the developer to take explicit steps to avoid responding to notifications which are no longer relevant.
 Consider the guards inserted at various places in the code above to prevent the execution of operations which are no longer needed.

 ```
 if (posts == null) {